This guide was authored by fertility supplement provider, Fertility Family.

 “There are many different biological pathways through which we think air pollution influences human fertility.
 In men, spermatogenesis is impaired with higher exposure to air pollution which may impact both the quality and quantity of male gametes.
-In women, air pollution has been shown to have specific adverse effects on ovarian steroidogenesis and gametogenesis –accelerating reproductive ageing and increasing the odds of menstrual cycle irregularity.”
+Air pollution has also been linked to reduced fertility in women due to its adverse effects on ovarian steroidogenesis and gametogenesis –accelerating reproductive ageing and increasing the odds of menstrual cycle irregularity.”

 Can air pollution affect pregnancy?

 According to Dr Gaskins: “Air pollution exposures to the mother, during early gestation, may also affect pregnancy viability and maintenance leading to increased risk of pregnancy loss”.

 Pregnant women are among the groups of people considered most vulnerable to the effects of air pollution.
 During the development of a child in the womb, exposure to air pollution can have a serious impact on foetal growth.
 This in turn means that it is associated with low birth weight, congenital abnormalities, miscarriage, stillbirth and premature birth.

 However, the charity Tommy’s points out that studies have not shown air pollution to be the direct cause of these problems but have simply identified a credible link, and while no pregnant woman can be completely shielded from air pollution it is possible, as explained below, to minimise the risk.